 Third superior practice

 The third superior practice, DA ZUO, continues the circulation of energy in the body in a sitting position, becoming aware of the path that joins the Dan Tian with the Lao Gongs.

 In the fourth superior practice, TONG ZI GONG, the Jing is refined and the Qi is accumulated in the Dan Tian.
 The circulation and awareness of Qi in the body are enhanced.
 In this phase, it is possible to transfer energy to others by contact.

 In the fifth superior practice, LIANHE DANTIAN, the three Dan Tians are joined together using two particular energy circulations and a specific breathing technique.
 The Fa Gong (Energy Emission) is practiced at this stage.

-The complete transmission of the symbol (FU or GONG), the recitation of an invocation, and the Mudras in which the hands are placed are at the center of this practice, which is known in its totality only by few people and gives the ability to transmit Qi at distance.
+The sixth superior practice is the most esoteric practice in the School.
+It consists of the complete transmission of the symbol (FU or GONG) exclusive to our School, in the recitation of an invocation, in the Mudras in which the hands are positioned, which gives the ability to transmit Qi at distance.